Glycans, lectins and immunity to tuberculosis

 Among these CLRs, we have identified the C-type lectin DC-SIGN as a key M. tuberculosis receptor in dendritic cells and alveolar macrophages.
 We have recently furthered our understanding of the role of DC-SIGN in TB by investigating the function of selected mouse DC-SIGN homologues in experimental TB in mice, using various in vivo and in vitro systems.
 We showed that the DC-SIGN murine homologue SIGNR3 mediates early protection against M. tuberculosis, through recognition of sugar motifs in the mycobacterial cell envelope and induction of protective cytokine secretion.

 More recently, we found that the collectin CL-LK is a novel soluble pattern recognition receptor for M. tuberculosis.

 CLRs and other mediators of innate and adaptive immunity to the TB bacillus are currently being investigated.
-In particular we recently found that the C-type lectin DCIR modulate immunity to tuberculosis by sustaining type I interferon signalling in dendritic cells.
-The moelcular mechanisms involved in DCIR signalling are being deciphered.
+In particular we recently found that the C-type lectin DCIR modulates immunity to tuberculosis by sustaining type I interferon signalling in dendritic cells.
+The molecular mechanisms involved in DCIR signalling are being deciphered.

 - Troegeler et al. 2017 C-type lectin receptor DCIR modulates immunity to tuberculosis by sustaining type I interferon signaling in dendritic cells Proc Natl Acad Sci USA